 The Roma in European Societies (RES) initiative has been launched in 2016 as the first of its kind in higher education a new interdisciplinary effort to support existing work to improve the situation of Roma in all sectors at local, national, and regional levels through graduate education, advanced research, teaching, leadership development, professional training, and community outreach funded by a consortium of grant makers.
-The initiative is supported by a EUR2 million from the Velux Foundations in Denmark over five academic years.
+The initiative is supported by a EUR2 million grant from the Velux Foundations in Denmark over five academic years.
 The Open Society Foundations’ Roma Initiatives Office (OSF RIO) and the Roma Education Fund (REF) matched this grant by equal amount over the same period.
 CEU and other funders are also investing an additional EUR1 million.

 Activities within RES